Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

-Topics below will be covered in this article:
+In this article, we will cover topics below:

-* Using OneFlow's port to configure software and hardware environment.
+* Interfaces for software and hardware environment configuration

-* Using OneFlow's port to define training model.
+* Interfaces to define the neural networks

-* Achieving OneFlow's training job function.
+* Implementation of job function for training

-* Save/load the result of training model.
+* Save/load model

-* Achieving OneFlow's evaluation of job function.
+* Implementation of job function for evaluation

-This article demonstrated the core step of OneFlow by using the LeNet model to training MNIST dataset.
-The full example code is attached in the end.
+This article demonstrated the core steps of how to train a LeNet model by MNIST dataset using OneFlow.
+The full example code is attached at the end of article.

-Before learning, you can check the function of each code by running the following command.
+You can see the effects of each script by running the following commands.

 First of all, clone the documentation repository and switch to the corresponding path:
 ```shell